NEKiarie/NEKiarie/README.md

 - 👀 My interests currently are on mastering ReactJs,NextJs,TypeScript,Tailwind Css
 - I'm currently working on my portfolio.
 - 💞️ I’m looking to collaborate on Full-Stack Web Projects
-- 📫 Reach me via email: ekiarienjiiri88@gmail.com.
+- 📫 Reach me via my personal website: me-portfolio-dun.vercel.app.

 <!---
 NEKiarie/NEKiarie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.